Riedel Decanters - A Beginner's Guide to Decanting Wine

 This is when the real magic happens!
 The oxygen helps to oxidize some of the complex components of the wine (things like the tannins, but more the flavours and aromas), and makes it smell and taste better.
 I'm sure you've heard of a wine "breathing."
 Well, the breathing is the oxidation of organic molecules like aldehydes (which are as horrible tasting and smelling as they sound, but do happen to develop in wines) into ketones and esters, which are yummy!

-(side note: Jelly Belly Jelly Bean flavours are made from complex mixtures of ketones and esters).
+(Side note: Jelly Belly flavours are made from complex mixtures of ketones and esters).

 You can decant white wine and Pinot Noir, but most do not really need it, it just adds to the theatre and sense of occasion.